 Although further study is needed to determine the magnitude and durability of protection, study evidence indicates that JYNNEOS vaccination provides protection against mpox.
 Among 9,544 men ages 18 to 49 reported with mpox in the U.S, 87.2% of cases were among people who were not vaccinated.
 The analysis also suggested no difference in vaccine performance between subcutaneous and intradermal administration.

 For more information, see CDC: Monkeypox Vaccine Information for Healthcare Professionals.

 Testing is also available through the NYC Public Health Laboratory if prior approval is obtained by calling the Provider Access Line at 866-692-3641.
 See Monkeypox Testing at the NYC Public Health Lab (PDF) for specimen collection and handling guidance.
-Providers must give MPV test results to patients.
+Providers must give mpox test results to patients.
 The NYC Health Department cannot provide test results to patients, even when testing is done at the Public Health Lab.

-We encourage providers to be judicious about ordering and interpreting results of MPV testing for patients who have a very low risk for exposure.
+We encourage providers to be judicious about ordering and interpreting results of mpox testing for patients who have a very low risk for exposure.
 False-positive test results may lead to unnecessary treatment or isolation.
-Consider other diagnoses (including hand, foot, and mouth disease, molluscum contagiosum, acne and folliculitis) in people with a rash who are not sexually active and have no known household or other exposure to someone with MPV.
+Consider other diagnoses (including hand, foot, and mouth disease, molluscum contagiosum, acne and folliculitis) in people with a rash who are not sexually active and have no known household or other exposure to someone with mpox.